The Beatles Anthology: Book

 In October 2000, The Beatles Anthology book was released, which included interviews with all four band members and others involved, plus rare photos.
 Many of the interviews quoted are from those featured in the documentary films.
 The book is designed as a large-format hardback, with imaginative artwork throughout, and several visually vibrant and colourful spreads featuring graphics relevant to the proceeding chronology, photographic arrays and a variety of text styles and layouts.
 The book went straight to the top of The New York Times bestsellers list.
 In 2002, the book was released as a large-format paperback.
-On October 2025, the book is set to be reissued for its 25th anniversary.
+In October 2025, the book was reissued for its 25th anniversary.

 Anthology Collection box set and Anthology 4

 During 2025, fans speculated that a restored and remastered version of the Anthology series would be released to commemorate the 30th anniversary.
 Following several teasers, it was officially announced on August 21, 2025.
 The series, premiering on Disney+ on November 26, 2025, has been expanded from eight to nine episodes, with the ninth episode featuring unreleased footage alongside new interviews.

 The 2025 remaster project also includes the Anthology Collection, an expanded box set featuring Anthology 4, a new album consisting of additional studio outtakes compiled by Giles Martin, alongside remastered editions of the previous three volumes.
-The new compilation also features new mixes of "Free as a Bird" and "Real Love", using the demixing technology used in the making of "Now and Then" to isolate and clean up Lennon's vocal track.
+The new compilation also features new mixes of "Free as a Bird" and "Real Love", using the demixing technology used in the making of "Now and Then" to isolate and clean up Lennon's vocal track, as well as "Now and Then" itself.

-The remasters of the first three Anthology albums were released to streaming services on August 21, 2025, along with the 2025 remix of "Free as a Bird" as a digital single.
-The physical box set of the Anthology Collection will be released on November 21, 2025, on both vinyl and CD, with the digital version of the Anthology 4 album also being released to streaming services and digital retailers the same day.
-The restored documentary series will premiere five days later on Disney+.
+The remasters of the first three Anthology albums were released to streaming services on August 21, 2025 (though they would be removed a day later), along with the 2025 remix of "Free as a Bird" as a digital single.
+The physical box set of the Anthology Collection was released on November 21, 2025, on both vinyl and CD, with the digital version of the Anthology 4 album also being released to streaming services and digital retailers the same day.
+The restored documentary series premiered five days later on Disney+.